Hexagon/primer/README.md

 #### WASM prerequisites

-I recommend AssembyScript for compiling WASM, as it is a oneliner to install if you already have Node.
+I recommend AssembyScript for compiling WASM, as installing it is a oneliner if you already have Node.

-Other toolchains for building wasm modules includes Rust or Emscriptem.
+Alternative toolchains for building wasm modules include Rust or Emscriptem.

 ### Folder structure
     .